The Times Higher Education World Reputation Rankings 2021 rank the universities that academics believe excel in teaching and research.

 Women in STEM: stories from MIT students

-When Stanford University was founded in 1891, it was a co-educational institution, which was unheard of at a time when most universities were all-male affairs.
+Stanford University was founded in 1891 as a co-educational institution, which was unheard of at a time when most universities were all-male.

-The research-intensive university has the largest number of Turing Award recipients for a single institution (18) as well as 21 Nobel laureates and four Pulitzer prizewinners.
-In addition, Stanford University has produced 30 living billionaires and 17 astronauts.
+The research-intensive university has the largest number of Turing Award recipients for a single institution (28) as well as 34 Nobel laureates (19 among the current community of scholars) and four Pulitzer prizewinners.
+In addition, Stanford University has produced 74 billionaires and 17 astronauts.

 Stanford faculty and alumni have also founded many companies including: Google, Hewlett-Packard, Nike, Instagram, Snapchat, LinkedIn and Yahoo.

 The institution is home to more than 100 libraries.
-One of the most well known is Wren Library, which is part of Trinity College, and holds A. A. Milne’s manuscript of Winnie the Pooh, one of Isaac Newton’s notebooks and some early editions of Shakespeare’s works.
+One of the best known is the Wren Library, which is part of Trinity College and holds A. A. Milne’s manuscript of Winnie the Pooh, an Isaac Newton notebook and early editions of Shakespeare’s works.